BradleyA/pi-display/blinkt/README.md

     #               and reads (LED_number, Level)
     ###

     docker-blinkt-workshop/labs/3.2

-    Dockerfile
+    --> example Dockerfile and yaml to use with other scripts Dockerfile
     rainbow.py
     build
     docker-compose.yaml

     system-stats/system-stats-1.sh
+    --> not sure if still needed

     scroll-phat/create-message.sh
-    This script stores Docker information about containers and images in a file" on each system in a cluster.
+    --> need one container always running on one system in cluster This script stores Docker information about containers and images in a file" on each system in a cluster.
 These files are copied to a host and totaled" in a file, /usr/local/data/<cluster-name>/MESSAGE.
 The MESSAGE file includes"